qualisys/QTM-Connect-For-Unity/README.md

 * RTGUIInGame.cs - This script can be used to show a QTM connection user interface when in Game mode.

 #### RTClientSDK.Net
-The Unity SDK includes a packaged version of the [Realtime client SDK for .Net](https://github.com/qualisys/RTClientSDK.Net).
+The Unity SDK includes a packaged version of the [Real-time client SDK for .Net](https://github.com/qualisys/RTClientSDK.Net).

 #### Character Animation
 Files for real-time animation of a character.